CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-16-biased-branches.md

 branchBenchRandom/14/60       82.1 us         82.0 us        17242
 ```

-While both sides should have similar branch miss-prediction rates, the mostly not-taken side should be favorable for performance because it is doing less work (it skips the instructions for performing the add).
+While both sides should have similar branch miss-prediction rates, the mostly not-taken side should be favorable for performance because it is doing less work (it skips the instructions for performing the add and storing the result).

 ## Adding Compiler Hints